aisgbnok/provisioning/README.md

 ### Building Packages

-Running [`Generate New Packages.bat`](packages/Generate%20New%20Packages.bat) will rebuild all the CAB asset packages and the provisioning packages.
+Running [`Generate New Packages.bat`](packages/Generate%20New%20Packages.bat) will rebuild all the CAB assets and the provisioning packages.

 > **Warning**\
 > When building packages you must execute all commands or scripts at the root of the `packages` directory.